JACJava/Training-Notes-and-Instructions/Extracting Files from a JAR File.md

-##Extracting Files from a JAR File
+##13.
+Extracting Files from a JAR File

 1. Open a command line with administrator rights